AB-physics/Energy-Optimization-of-Molecular-Structures/README.md

 ## Wales Group ( GMIN, OPTIM and PATHSAMPLE )

 ## PELE
-pele : Python Energy Landscape Explorer
+pele : Python Energy Landscape Explorer.
 Tools for global optimization and energy landscape exploration. pele is a python partial-rewriting of GMIN, OPTIM, and PATHSAMPLE: fortran programs written by David Wales of Cambridge University and collaborators (http://www-wales.ch.cam.ac.uk/software.html).